• Skip to primary navigation

 Cold brew is literally just coffee (grounds) that have been steeped in cold water over an extended period of time as a method of brewing.
 The idea is that the coffee winds up with a smoother flavor, and simultaneously doesn't get diluted with ice in order to make a cold drink.

-Although I don't typically bother making my own, I decided that using Sprouts's pumpkin spice coffee in this recipe would make it worth the extra effort.
-And the truth is, it's actually incredibly easy to do, and takes less than 5 minutes of hands-on time.
+It's actually incredibly easy to make, and takes less than 5 minutes of hands-on time.
 It's also cheaper than buying it pre-made, and can easily be made decaf based on the type of coffee you use!

 Here's how you do it: